jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 Example output:

-The output is a JSON object containing multiple JSON objects of the same format as the courseResponse as above.
+The output is a json object containing multiple json objects of the same format as the courseResponse as above.
 It should look something like this:
 ```json
 [{